kojokesse/customer-enrollment-prediction/README.md

    pip install pandas numpy matplotlib seaborn joblib scikit-learn gradio
    ```

-3. Run the Jupyter Notebook or Python script to load the dataset, preprocess the data, train machine learning models, and create a Gradio interface for cart abandonment prediction.
+3. Run the Jupyter Notebook or Python script to load the dataset, preprocess the data, train machine learning models, and create a Gradio interface for customer enrollement prediction.

 4. Launch the Gradio interface:
    ```shell
    python <script_with_gradio.py>
    ```

-5. Access the Gradio interface in your web browser and use it to make cart abandonment predictions.
+5. Access the Gradio interface in your web browser and use it to make customer enrollement predictions.

 ## Project Structure